Kian1369/portfolio/README.md

 3. **Minimized the translation error by computing and optimizing a transformation matrix using the Frobenius norm loss function.**

-3. **Achieved a `56% accuracy` on Unseen Data by using some basic linear algebra and learning a mapping of words from one language to another**
+3. **Achieved a `56% accuracy` on Unseen Data by using some basic linear algebra and learning a mapping of words from one language to another.**

-4. **Applied Locality Sensitive Hashing (LSH) to perform an efficient document search and find similar tweets for Document Search**
+4. **Applied Locality Sensitive Hashing (LSH) to perform an efficient document search and find similar tweets for Document Search.**